 Decreases in population size can result from natural causes of death such as a bigger fish eating a smaller fish or rapid drops in water temperature; deaths from fishing also decrease fish population size.

 To measure these ‘vital’ rates (recruitment and death), we use a variety of approaches such as sampling fish with nets, tagging fish with external marks, monitoring fish with electronic pingers, determining what fish eat, and modeling fish populations.
 We cooperate with commercial and recreational fishermen and other scientists in state and federal fisheries management agencies to ensure research success and relevance.

 The program is made up of several faculty (Jeff Buckel, Jie Cao, and Nathan Hostetter) from the Department of Applied Ecology.
 Dr. Jeff Buckel, a resident faculty, conducts research to improve assessment and management of marine and estuarine fisheries.
 Another resident faculty, Dr. Jie Cao, is an expert in population dynamics and fishery stock assessment modeling

 Collaborators include the North Carolina Division of Marine Fisheries, NOAA’s Beaufort Laboratory, University of North Carolina at Wilmington, University of Massachusetts, SUNY Stony Brook, University of Maryland, and Rutgers University.

 Some specific examples of work in NC include:

 - Discard rates and fate of reef fish in Onslow Bay, North Carolina

-- Estimating fishing and natural mortality rates of red drum using a combined tag and telemetry approach
+- Estimation of fishing and natural mortality rates of red drum using a combined tag and telemetry approach

-- Feeding ecology of bluefin tuna during winter and potential impacts on Atlantic menhaden
+- Ecology of bluefin tuna feeding during winter and potential impacts on Atlantic menhaden

 - Striped bass and river herring interactions in Albemarle Sound